Restructuring to get rid of an employee

 Restructures are generally triggered by change(s) to the business or its market, things like new opportunities, advances in technology, financial pressures, or other internal factors.

 In New Zealand, every restructure is a proposal that must be investigated before it’s implemented.
-There has to be a genuine commercial imperative for the change and the company has to put its proposal to all staff whose jobs may be affected, ask for their feedback, and consider the feedback in its final decision.
+There has to be a genuine commercial reason for the change and the company has to put its proposal to all staff whose jobs may be affected, ask for their feedback, and consider that feedback before making a final decision.

 In responding, employees must have access to the same information the company used in forming the proposal (unless there is a really good reason to withhold it).

 It’s important to remember that restructures focus on roles, not the individuals who do them.
-Even if the reason to restructure is genuine, if you exit an employee and replace them with someone in largely the same position, you’ll have a tough time justifying the redundancy.
+Even if the reason for restructuring is genuine, if you exit an employee and replace them with someone in largely the same position, you’ll have a tough time justifying the redundancy.

 Remember also that employers are obligated to investigate all options for redeploying people whose roles are no longer needed.
 Redundancy is the last option.